laszloegri/laszloegri.github.io/about.markdown

 permalink: /about/
 ---

 I’m an AI and computer vision specialist passionate about addressing complex technical challenges.
-My work spans a range of projects—from developing a deep learning–based exercise recognition system that achieves over 99% accuracy in real-time motion analysis, to designing a reliable fiducial marker system for precise tracking and identification.
+My work spans a range of projects, from developing a deep learning–based exercise recognition system that achieves over 99% accuracy in real-time motion analysis, to designing a reliable fiducial marker system for precise tracking and identification.
 I have also contributed to advanced sensor calibration and fusion techniques, and explored shape matching methods.
 I hold a PhD in Computer Science from McGill University, where I specialized in computational complexity theory.
 I combine rigorous academic research with hands-on algorithm development to create novel solutions for complex problems in AI and computer vision.

 ## Education